wp-plugins/si-contact-form/trunk/readme.txt

 == Frequently Asked Questions ==

+= I just installed this and do not get any email from it, what could be wrong? =

+Make sure you have the correct "E-mail To:" set in options.
+If that is correct, then this setting in the contact form options might help you....
+E-mail From (optional):
+Normally you should leave this blank because the email will be from the sender.
+If your contact form does not send any email, then set this to an email address on the SAME domain as your web site.
+This fix works when web hosts do not allow PHP to send email unless the "From:" email address is on the same web domain.

+= Why do I get "ERROR: Could not read CAPTCHA cookie."? =

+Check your web browser settings and make sure you are not blocking cookies for your blog domain.
+Cookies have to be enabled in your web browser and not blocked for the blog web domain.

+If you get this error, your browser is blocking cookies or you have another plugin that is conflicting (in that case I would like to help you further to determine which one).
+I can tell you that the plugin called "Shopp" is not compatible because it handles sessions differently causing the "ERROR: Could not read CAPTCHA cookie.
+Make sure you have cookies enabled".

+There is a Cookie Test that can be used to test if your browser is accepting cookies from your site:
+Click on the "Test if your PHP installation will support the CAPTCHA" link on the Options page. or open this URL in your web browser to run the test:
+`/wp-content/plugins/si-contact-form/captcha-secureimage/test/index.php`

 = Does this contact form use Akismet spam protection? = Yes, it checks the form input with Akismet, but only if Akismet plugin is also installed and activated.
 (Akismet is not required, it will just skip the check)